deepesh611/DBMS-with-n8n/README.md

 > **[PREVIEW](https://dbms-with-n8n.vercel.app/)**

-A modern React application for database management, integrated with [n8n](https://n8n.io/) for backend and workflow automation.
-This project demonstrates how to connect a React frontend to n8n using webhooks, with configuration via environment variables.
+A modern Vite application for database management, integrated with [n8n](https://n8n.io/) for backend and workflow automation.
+This project demonstrates how to connect a Vite frontend to n8n using webhooks, with configuration via environment variables.

 > **This project can be completely self-hosted, giving you full control over your data and workflows.**